County of Loon

 Like other areas which eventually came under the power of the Prince Bishop of Liège, Loon never formally became part of the unified lordship of the "Low Countries" which united almost all of the Benelux in the late Middle Ages, and continued to unite almost all of today's Belgium under the ancien regime.
-Loon and other Liège lordships only joined their neighbours when they all became part of France during the French revolution.
+The people and places of Loon and other Liège lordships only joined their neighbours when they all became part of France during the French Revolution.
 After the Battle of Waterloo, they remained connected in the new United Kingdom of the Netherlands.
-In 1839, the old territory of Loon became the approximate basis of a new province, Limburg, within the new Kingdom of Belgium.
+In 1839, the old territory of Loon became the approximate basis of a new province, Limburg, which still exists within the new Kingdom of Belgium.